AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/upload-csv-audience-sourcing.md

 ## Overview {#overview}

 Follow this workflow to upload a CSV file containing your audience data to source and manage first-party audiences within Collaboration.
 You can map identity fields for activation and overlap analysis.
 Once your file is uploaded and processed, the sourced audience becomes available in the **[!UICONTROL My audiences]** workspace, where you can review, activate, and manage for your collaboration projects.

+>[!IMPORTANT]
+>
+>Audiences sourced through CSV upload are available for **7 days**.
+After this period, the audience expires and must be re-uploaded for use in your collaboration projects.

 >[!NOTE]
 >